Hammarn/1MB335/Lab2.md

 ```
 If you run it then it returns:

-`There are 162 instances of the word 'PCA' in the wikipedia article about PCA`
+`There are 162 instances of the word 'PCA' in the Wikipedia article about PCA`

 Another useful way of doing regex matches is the `.search()` method.
 It returns a `Match` object which can be used to get out information about the match such as position: